Tap-Payments/TapGooglePayKit/README.md

 <a name="configure_sdk_with_required_data"></a>
 ### Configure SDK With Required Data

-`tapGoooglePaySDK` should be set up.
+`tapGooglePay™SDK` should be set up.
 To set it up, add the following lines of code somewhere in your project and make sure they will be called before any usage of `tapGoooglePaySDK`.

 *Kotlin:*

 ```kotlin